shakauthossain/Space-Invaders/README.md

-For moveable mechanism, we are going to create some more lines; First we are going to set 2 variables;
+For moveable mechanism, we are going to create some more lines; First, we are going to set 2 variables;

 	enemyX_change = 0.3
 	enemyY_change = 40